kora-projects/kora-docs/mkdocs/blog/en/kora-infra-and-funcs.md

 ---
-title: Policy-Driven Infrastructure in the Kora Framework — Resilience, Caching, Validation, Scheduling
+date: 2026-08-27
 description: How the Kora Framework attaches resilience, caching, validation, and scheduling policy declaratively through compile-time generation.
 search:
   exclude: true
 ---
-# Policy-Driven Infrastructure in Kora: Resilience, Caching, Validation, and Scheduling
+# Policy-Driven Infrastructure in Kora: Resilience, Caching, Validation, and Scheduling { #policy-driven-infrastructure }

+**August 27, 2026**

 Modern backend frameworks are often evaluated by the number of features they expose: circuit breakers, retries, caches, validators, schedulers, metrics, and so on.
 That comparison is useful, but it misses a more important architectural question: **where does the policy live, and how visible is it to the application?** The same retry primitive can be either a clear part of the service contract or